 - Lack of intent: The crime of burglary includes the specific intent to commit a crime after entering the building or structure.
 If there was no intent, burglary did not occur.

-If you are facing burglary charges, you need an experienced Gillette criminal defense lawyer.
+If you are facing burglary charges in Campbell County, you need an experienced Gillette criminal defense lawyer.
 At Steven Titus & Associates, P.C., we understand that a criminal conviction can have serious repercussions, and we want to help.
 Call us at (307) 257-7800 to set up a free case strategy session.

 Your FREE Case Strategy Session